 A fast moving rainstorm moved in just before the ceremony so this couple quickly moved to their indoor back up location and then after the ceremony it wasn't long before the storm moved through and we were given a gorgeous afternoon for photos in the mountains.

 Hiking trails are in great shape, canoeing and camping are at their finest.
 Long summer evenings are lovely.
 August is often the hottest month of the year in the mountains which can bring with it harsh light, hot days and some years smoke from wildfires.
-Locals often refer to August as "Angry August" due to the insane amount of crowds of tour buses, RVs and tourists but it's easy to understand why.
+Locals often refer to August as "Angry August" due to the INSANE amount of crowds of tour buses, RVs and tourists but it's easy to understand why.
 Outdoor ceremonies often go off without a hitch but bring umbrellas because rain or snow can be expected in every month of the year here.
 I have photographed a ceremony in August with a surprise snow blizzard.

 If you have your heart set on an outdoor ceremony then make sure you bring enough umbrellas to cover all of your guests.
 NO venue has enough umbrellas to cover your guests.
 It's your responsibility to bring umbrellas if needed.